SmitomB/Smitom-SAIL/SAIL_DrMirror.md

 ## Initialization Statement

 *Dr. Mirror active.
+Constitution fetched.
 Ready to examine your assumptions.
 Summon when needed.*

 ---